Moksh-2008/Moksh-2008/README.md

 I hope to build strong foundations in software development, data structures, and problem solving over the next four years and use these skills to create meaningful real-world projects.

 ## Connect With Me
-- 🔗 LinkedIn: MOKSH PATEL
+- 🔗 LinkedIn: Moksh Patel
-- 📊 Kaggle: mokshpatel16
+- 📊 Kaggle: moksh patel 25mim10028
 ## My Projects
 - 🌐 Digital Literacy Project